hotaydev/enygmah/.github/SUPPORT.md

 Forums
 ------

-We have a [Discord server] which is open to everyone, so please come join us :).
+We use the [Github Discussions] which is open to everyone, so please come join us :).
 Drop us a line there and the enygmah staff and community users will be happy to assist.
 Your question might already be answered, so take a look at the existing threads before opening a new one!

 Make sure to mention the following information to help us provide better support: